parinazn/parinazn.github.io/group.md

   <tr>
       <td><img src="{{ site.baseurl }}/imgs/raman_ebrahimi.jpg" alt="raman_ebrahimi"></td>
       <td> <b>Raman Ebrahimi (UCSD ECE PhD, Fall 2022 - )</b> <a href="https://ramanek.com">[Homepage]</a><a href="https://www.linkedin.com/in/ramanebrahimi/">[LinkedIn]</a> <br><br>
 Raman is a PhD student in Electrical and Computer Engineering at the University of California, San Diego.
-Prior to joining our group, he received his BSc degree in Industrial Engineering from the Sharif University of Technology in 2022.
-His research is on decision making and learning on multilayer networks.
+Prior to joining our group, he received his BSc degrees in Industrial Engineering and Physics from the Sharif University of Technology in 2022.
+He joined our group at OSU in Fall 2022, and moved to UCSD in Summer 2023.
+His research interests are at the intersection of network economics, game theory, network science, and computational social science.
 </td>
     </tr>